konih/kubernetes-debugging/README.md

 <img src="images/header.png"/>
 </div>

+# The Problem with using minimal container images

+For many years, the standard practice for building container images was to use a minimal base image, such as Alpine or Distrosless.
+This practice was driven by the desire to reduce the size of the container image, and thus reduce the attack surface of the container.
+Up until Kubernetes 1.20, this practice had a significant drawback: it made debugging containers more difficult.
+This lead to a common practice of using a different base image for development and production, which is not ideal and will not be helpful in the case of an issue on production.

+Fortunately, Kubernetes 1.20 introduced a new feature called ephemeral containers, which allows you to attach a debugging container to a running pod.
+This means that you can now use a minimal base image for your production container, and still be able to debug it if needed.
+This article will show you how to use ephemeral containers to debug common networking issues and also show you how to use ephemeral containers to debug a Java and a Go application.

 # Debugging in Kubernetes with Ephemeral Containers: A Practical Guide

 Understanding the complexities of Kubernetes, the leading platform for orchestrating and automating container